samarium-lang/Samarium/docs/10controlflow.md

 `while` loops are written with `..`, and enclosed in curly brackets.
 The loop condition follows the `..`.
+An infinite loop is created when no condition is given.

 <p align="left">
     <img src="images/23while.png" style="transform: scale(0.6)">